wbcai/litness-test/README.md

 ## Setting up environment variables

-The environment variables involved in this app are listed in `env_config`.
-Two environment variables require a Spotify account.
+Four environment variables are required for this application.
+First two are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+These are required for downloading the training dataset from S3.
+The other two environment variables require a Spotify account.
 Please see section below on instructions for obtaining those variables.
-After completing the env_config file, set the environment variables following bash commands:

-    source env_config

-For running the pipeline/app on Docker: instead of setting up environment variables via `env_config`, you can also hardcode the environment variables in the Docker run scripts.

 Note: Environment variables related to AWS RDS instances are optional.
 App will by default build a local SQLite database.